ARJITTHAKUR/docker/commands.md

 (now if try to ping from another_nginx(our newly created container running on network my_app_net) to our previously created container which is also running on my_app_net)
 (we see that they are able to communicate with each other since they are on same network)
 2. docker container exec -it another_nginx ping new_nginx

+## create a new network instead of manually creating link between containers

+### important points for DNS
+1. Containers shouldn't rely on IP's for inter-communication
+2. DNS for friendly names is built-in if you use custom networks